timsorweid/shipping-assignment/README.md

 -    For functions which exist outside of a class, where is the best place for them?
 -    Is there a better way stylistically to break up the work?
 Does it matter computationally for this project?
 -    Am I using getters correctly or should these be methods instead?
+-    What other more complicated tests could I have written?